chrismyers2000/MeshAdv-Pi-Hat/README.md

 # MeshAdv Pi Hat

 The MeshAdv Pi Hat is a 1 Watt Raspberry Pi hat designed to be used with the Linux-native version of Meshtastic known as meshtasticd.
 The board includes space for a GPS module and breakout for I2C bus.
-This make for a good "base station" or "Router" node that can be mounted high on a pole and powered over POE (using separate POE adapter).
+This makes for a good "base station" or "Router" node that can be mounted high on a pole and powered over POE (using separate POE adapter).
 No more need to retrieve the node everytime you want to update firmware, it can all be done remotely.
 It also makes it easy and reliable to connect to MQTT.
 This hat is experimental at this point.

 ![https://github.comMeshAdv Pi Hat/V1.0/Photos/3D Top.png)](https://github.com/chrismyers2000/MeshAdv-Pi-Hat/blob/d284307009050c0d9ed418b5709d0a8eee448441/V1.0/Photos/3D%20Top.png)